Answers to All Your Inquiries

 Travel Team Tryout Information

-Athena Lacrosse is excited to offer travel teams for the Fall 2021-Summer 2022 season.
+Athena Lacrosse is excited to offer travel teams for the Fall 2022-Summer 2023 season.
 The travel teams are available to all northeast Ohio girls lacrosse players regardless of school or if they are currently playing for another club team.
 We welcome all players interested in summer tournament lacrosse to try out for Athena travel teams.

 When are tryouts?

-Stay tuned for more details on our fall/summer schedule.
+Stay tuned for more details on our fall/summer schedules.

 What do I do the day of tryouts?

 Please arrive 20 minutes before your tryout to facilitate check-in.
 Payment, online registration form and a current US Lacrosse membership are required to participate in tryouts.